Dolmant/thincats/README.md

 todo:
+today:
 theme buttons (yellow/grey?)
-build a menu bar that sits in a top bar and pushes content down (for resources, login, register, logo etc) build homepage content (all pages need work)
+build a menu bar that sits in a top bar and pushes content down (for resources, login, register, logo etc) fade in top menu and register/login buttons on load

+this evening:
+build homepage content (all pages need work)

 tomorrow: